Combined Degree: Occupational Therapy M.S. and Dr.O.T.

 - OST 735 - Policy & Advocacy

 To enter the M.S. in OT/Dr.O.T. combined degree program, interested students must first be accepted into either the traditional or hybrid MSOT program at GVSU.
-Visit the online catalog for information about admission requirements for the combined master of science and doctorate in occupational therapy.
+Visit the catalog listing for additional admission requirement information for the combined master of science and doctorate in occupational therapy.

 For More InformationCollege of Health Professions